iskandarreza/test-runner/README.md

 ### Background
 I made this so that I can live-preview code that I intend to inject later into a website to customize/add features via bookmarklets, greasemonkey scripts, a/b testing with remote code like Google Optimize, or directly pasting it into the developer tools console.

+### Dev Branch Roadmap
+Adding support for Mocha tests.
+The idea is to have a config property, `config.testDir`, that will point to a directory containing unit test spec files.